RoblesJohnny/tinyweb/README.md

 ```
 Well if this is your case, this repo could help you.

-Tinyweb is an implementation of the HTTP/1.1 protocol that I'm doing in C. Why C? because if you **really** want to understand how something works.
-Yo should do it in C.
+Tinyweb is an implementation of the HTTP/1.1 protocol written in C. Why C?
+Because if you **really** want to understand how something works, you should do it in C.

-Don't get me wrong, Thank God, the cool libraries, languages and frameworks that we have today exist.
-Otherwise our work would have been a lot harder.
-But once in a time it is good to do something for the sake of understanding.

 ## Pre requisites
 1. clang or gcc installed